McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 Using the ROTATED keyword, you may orient this geometry in any direction.

-### Heating up: Absorption data files
+## Heating up: Absorption data files

-There are curently four sample models that take into account the material absorption.
+There are currently four sample models that take into account the material absorption.
 Only the XAS edge is currently handled (no EXFAS, nor XANES structure).

 - [Absorption_sample](http://www.mcxtrace.org/download/components/3.1/samples/Absorption_sample.html) a 1 or 2 absorbing materials as a box or cylinder.
 - [Abs_objects](http://www.mcxtrace.org/download/components/3.1/samples/Abs_objects.html) a set of absorbing objects which geometry is set from OFF/PLY files.
 - [Filter](http://www.mcxtrace.org/download/components/3.1/optics/Filter.html) which can handle absorption and refraction, as a block or any OFF/PLY geometry.
-- [Fluorescence](http://www.mcxtrace.org/download/components/3.1/samples/Fluorescence.html) which can handle absorption, fluorescence, Compton and Rayleigh scattering, as a block, sohere, cylinder or any OFF/PLY geometry.
+- [Fluorescence](http://www.mcxtrace.org/download/components/3.1/samples/Fluorescence.html) which can handle absorption, fluorescence, Compton and Rayleigh scattering, as a block, sphere, cylinder or any OFF/PLY geometry.

-The `Fluorescence` component is the most versatile.
+The `Fluorescence` component is the most versatile (but requires [XRayLib](https://github.com/tschoonj/xraylib) to be installed).
 It takes as input argument a chemical formulae to describe materials.
 The three other absorption components (`Absorption_sample`, `Abs_objects`, and `Filter`) use 'absorption' data files which must be prepared before.

 There is a dedicated documentation and tool to get absorption data files.
 - [HOWTO: McXtrace absorption files (materials)](https://github.com/McStasMcXtrace/McCode/wiki/HOWTO%3A-McXtrace-absorption-files-%28materials%29)